pichim/PM2_PES_Board_Example/docs/markdown/ws2.md

 15. Experiment by directing the sensor towards an object that is out of range.
 Press the mechanical button and observe the serial terminal to see the current state and the measured distance (if valid and within the specified range).

-16. After finishing the tasks unplug the Nucleo board from computer.

 ## Summary

 In the second workshop, the integration of a servo along with the PES board, servo calibration, and a mechanical button incorporation were performed.
 Additionally, the creation of a state machine using an ultrasonic sensor was explored.
 By establishing robot states and implementing transition conditions, a primitive mechatronic system capable of adjusting a servo based on ultrasonic sensor readings was achieved.